-Data Axel, a business research service can provide the data needed to measure growth of the number of firms, employment, and business sales for all private business sectors of San Benito County's economy.
+Data Axel, a business research service, can provide the data needed to measure growth of the number of firms, employment, and business sales for all private business sectors of San Benito County's economy.
 The database costs about \$500.

-In addition, Dun & Bradstreet's Econovue is a business intelligence database that can track workforce needs and at-risk business sectors.
+In addition, Dun & Bradstreet's EconoVue is a business-intelligence database tracks workforce needs and atrisk business sectors.

-Objective #1B to Construct and Maintain Backbone Infrastructure Systems
+Objective #1B: Construct and Maintain Backbone Infrastructure Systems

-Business retention, expansion, and attraction require adequately subdivided sites with correct zoning and access to wastewater treatment, electrical power, storm drainage, water supply and roadways that connect to regional transportation networks.
+Business retention, expansion, and attraction initiatives require well-located sites with correct zoning, access to wastewater treatment, electrical power, storm drainage, water supply, and roadways that connect to regional transportation networks.
 Measuring progress with infrastructure improvements will require data collection since this information is not available online or via other secondary sources.

-- Shovel Ready Sites An inventory of the available business sites that are properly zoned and have adequate infrastructure services should be prepared and periodically updated.
-The data can be collected through periodic contacts with San Benito County and the two cities. - Wastewater Treatment Commercial and industrial sites must have access to adequate wastewater treatment services in advance of development.
-This information can be documented in an initial inventory of shovel ready sites, but the performance measures can also track the capacity of treatment plants to support new business connections, any potential growth constraints, and the capacity to expand the facility to support new industrial and commercial connections. - Electrical Power Business sites must have access to electrical power in advance of development.
-PG&E manages the county's three substations, and the utility controls when new buildings can be connected to the grid.
-The performance measures should track the substation's capacity to support new business connections, the capacity to expand the amount of electrical power available to new industrial and commercial connections, and any potential growth constraints that are in place. - Storm Drainage Business sites must have adequate storm drainage to prevent periodic flooding.
-The performance measures should track the capacity of each jurisdiction's storm drainage systems to support new growth and any ongoing improvements.
+- Shovel Ready Sites An inventory of the available business sites that are properly zoned and have adequate infrastructure services could be collected through contacts with San Benito County and periodically updated. - Wastewater Treatment Commercial and industrial sites must have access to adequate wastewater treatment services in advance of development.
+This information can be documented in an initial inventory of shovel-ready sites, but the performance measures can also track the capacity of treatment plants to support new business connections, any potential growth constraints, and the capacity to expand the facility to support new industrial and commercial connections. - Electrical Power Business sites must have access to electrical power in advance of development.
+PG&E manages the County's three substations, and the utility controls WHEN new buildings can be connected to the grid.
+The performance measures should track the substation's capacity to support new business connections, the capacity to expand the amount of electrical power available to new business connections, and any potential growth constraints that are in place.

-- Water Supply Business sites must have access to an adequate supply of water.
-The performance measures should track the capacity of each jurisdiction's water supply systems to support new growth along with improvements that are being made to the water supply. - Roadway improvements Information about areas of major roadway congestion is readily available, and highway interchange and roadway improvement projects can be measured and reported on an annual basis for each jurisdiction.
+- Storm Drainage Business sites must have adequate storm drainage to prevent periodic flooding.
+The performance measures should track the capacity of each jurisdiction's storm drainage systems to support new growth and any ongoing improvements. - Water Supply Business sites must have access to an adequate supply of water.
+The performance measures should track the capacity of each jurisdiction's water supply systems to support new growth, along with improvements that are being made to the water supply. - Roadway Improvements Information about areas of major roadway congestion is readily available, and highway interchange and roadway improvement projects can be measured and reported on an annual basis for each jurisdiction.